Crime prevention is important.

 Our top pick for top-quality home protection systems is Lorex.
 The video is very clear, the systems are easy to install and the support is excellent.

-If you can afford a surveillance camera system, or a home alarm system, then these will be your best choice.
-However, not everyone can afford these things if you’re on a tight budget.
+If you can afford a surveillance camera system or a home alarm system (or both), then that is your best choice.
+But if you’re on a tight budget, an expensive security system just isn’t viable.

-The good news is that in terms of crime prevention, fake security cameras are often good enough.
-They look very realistic and most burglars of course won’t stick around long enough to test them out!
-They’ll just go to the next house where there is less risk for them to be caught committing a crime on cameras.
+The good news is that in terms of crime prevention, fake security cameras are often good enough, as long as you put them in the right locations.
+They look very realistic and most burglars won’t stick around long enough to test them out.
+They’ll just go to the next house where there is less risk for them to be caught committing a crime on camera.

-When you go on vacation, don’t make it obvious that you’re not there.
+When you go on vacation, don’t make it obvious that you’re not home.
 Make sure to do the following:

-- Get a trusted neighbour to collect your mail, mow your grass and keep an eye on things around your home
+- Get a trusted neighbor to collect your mail, mow your grass and keep an eye on things around your home

 - Consider using something like a Fake TV, or timer lights

-- Be careful with posting about your vacation on social media until you’re back home
+- Try not to post about your vacation on social media until you’re back home

 - Consider using a smart home camera to detect things like moisture, smoke, or movement in your house